 - Place a slice of cheese atop the patty, cover the skillet, and continue cooking just until the cheese has melted, about 1 minute more.

-This is our favorite rainy-day technique because it yields results similar to what you get with a charcoal or gas grill.
-We like to use an electric toaster oven instead of a regular oven broiler because the toaster's relatively compact cooking space concentrates the heat more intensely on the meat.
-Turn the toaster oven to broil and place the oven's rack as close as possible to the heating element.
+This is our favorite rainy-day (or city apartment) technique for achieving results similar to what you’d get with a charcoal or gas grill.
+We prefer to use the broiler setting on an electric toaster oven, rather than a full-size oven, because the small appliance’s compact cooking space concentrates the heat more intensely on the meat.
+(If you don’t have a toaster oven, though, a standard oven will get the job done.)

-- Broil the patties until the meat is nicely browned on one side; flip burgers and cook for about 1 minute more.
+- Transfer to the toaster oven and broil the patties until the meat is nicely browned on one side, 6–7 minutes.